EducationalTestingService/VAMP/README.md

 A talk about VAMP will be given at [PyGotham 2016](https://2016.pygotham.org/)

+Currently, we are working on the integration of the various components of VAMP.
+Until then,

 Biovision Hierarchical (BVH) Format
 ---------
 The Biovision Hierarchy (BVH) character animation file format was developed by Biovision.
 BVH provides skeleton hierarchy information as well as motion data.
 The BVH format is an ASCII file that is used to import rotational joint data.
 It is currently one of the most popular motion data formats, and has been widely adopted by the animation community.